freswinn/FIGlet2Godot/README.md

 ![](https://github.com/freswinn/FIGlet2Godot/blob/main/Preview.png)

-In order to use this plugin, you will require an installation of FIGlet (see the FIGlet Installation section, below).
+In order to use this plugin, you will need an installation of FIGlet (see below).

-More details to follow as this project progresses.
-Currently it is in a state that works for me, but I am on Linux and it works differently on Windows.
-I do not have a Mac and don't intend to make this Mac-compatible, but if this project gets to a stable release then someone can help themselves to making a branch.

 # FIGlet Installation
 FIGlet is a piece of software that has existed for decades in one form or another, created to generate large block text out of ASCII characters.
 See [http://www.figlet.org/](http://www.figlet.org) for details on FIGlet.

 You must have some version of FIGlet installed in order to use this plugin.
-On Windows, you will almost certainly have to use pyfiglet.
+On Windows and Mac, you will almost certainly have to use pyfiglet.
 On Linux, you can use FIGlet or pyfiglet.
+I recommend pyfiglet regardless!

-## FIGlet: Linux
+## FIGlet (Linux)
 Installing **FIGlet** on Linux ix very straightforward.
-You can probably find it on your distro's package manager, but you can also just type `sudo apt install figlet` in the console.
+You can probably find it on your distro's package manager, but you can also just run `sudo apt install figlet` in the console.

 The official website of this version of FIGlet is the same as the one listed above: [http://www.figlet.org/](http://www.figlet.org)

-## pyfiglet: Windows and Linux
+## pyfiglet
 I know of two versions of FIGlet that work on Windows, but I've only had one work in such a way that I've managed to get is output through Godot's `OS.execute()` method.
 Therefore, I have to recommend pyfiglet for Windows.

 To acquire and use pyfiglet in Windows, you must have an installation of Python 3 (I'm assuming you'll just wanna get the most recent one).
 Once installed, go to your Command Prompt and type `pip install pyfiglet` to install pyfiglet.

 To install it on Linux, you will have to use `sudo apt install python3-pyfiglet` in the console.

+I don't know what you'll need to do on Mac, but I would assume `pip` works.

 The official website of pyfiglet is [https://pypi.org/project/pyfiglet/](https://pypi.org/project/pyfiglet/).